-NBA Rumors: Klay Thompson, DeMarcus Cousins Could Sign With LA Lakers Next Summer, Per ‘Bleacher Report’
+NBA Rumors: Klay Thompson, DeMarcus Cousins Could Sign With L.A.
+Lakers Next Summer, Per ‘Bleacher Report’

 — Alan Nishihara (@Alan_Nishihara) February 28, 2019

 Aside from having a plethora of trade assets, the Lakers will also have enough salary cap space to chase big names in the 2019 NBA free agency.
-The successful acquisition of Klay Thompson and DeMarcus Cousins will tremendously increase the Lakers’ chance of fully dominating the Western Conference and adding multiple championship banners at Staples Center.
-Adding another superstar who can excel in an off-ball capacity, Thompson, and an All-Star center who has the ability to knock down shots from beyond the arc, Cousins, will greatly benefit Lakers superstar LeBron James.
+The successful acquisition of Klay Thompson and DeMarcus Cousins would tremendously increase the Lakers’ chance of dominating the Western Conference and adding multiple championship banners at Staples Center.
+Adding another superstar who can excel in an off-ball capacity in Thompson, and an All-Star center who has the ability to knock down shots from beyond the arc in Cousins, will greatly benefit Lakers superstar LeBron James.

 However, as of now, it remains a big question mark if the Lakers can convince both Klay Thompson and DeMarcus Cousins to leave the Warriors in the 2019 NBA free agency.
 The Lakers have a realistic chance of signing Cousins, especially if he demands a huge payday next summer.
 However, Thompson’s case is different.
 Whenever he’s asked about his impending free agency, Thompson said that he’s planning to re-sign and finish his NBA career with the Warriors.